Skip to main content

 • keyup: When a key is released

-• submit: When the form is submitted
+• submit: When a form is submitted

 • change: When the value of an input element changes